anilyildizeldiven/NewtonOptimizerAppDL/README.md

-# Newton Optimized Neural Network Model

-This repository introduces the `SubsampledNewtonOptimizedModel`, a custom TensorFlow Keras model designed to incorporate Newton's method into the training process of neural networks.
-Unlike traditional gradient descent-based optimization methods commonly used in deep learning, this model attempts to leverage the second-order optimization technique provided by Newton's method, offering a novel approach to minimizing the loss function by considering the curvature of the loss landscape.
+NewtonOptimizedModel

 ## Overview

-Newton's method, a cornerstone of numerical optimization, utilizes the Hessian matrix (a square matrix of second-order partial derivatives of the function being optimized) along with the gradient to compute update steps.
-This method can potentially offer faster convergence to a minimum by taking into account the curvature of the loss function, a feature not utilized by first-order methods like SGD or Adam.

-However, Newton's method is computationally intensive, primarily due to the need for computing and inverting the Hessian matrix, which can be prohibitive for high-dimensional problems typical in deep learning.
-The `NewtonOptimizedModel` addresses this challenge by introducing a novel approach that balances the computational efficiency with the benefits of second-order optimization.
+The `NewtonOptimizedModel` is a TensorFlow Keras custom model designed to implement Newton's optimization method for training neural networks.
+This approach leverages both the first and second derivatives of the loss function (gradient and Hessian, respectively) to more accurately adjust model parameters during training.

 ## Model Architecture

-### Forward Pass

-The model defines a forward pass through its neural network architecture using the `call` method, sequentially passing input data through its layers to produce predictions.

-### Hessian Regularization
+## Hessian Regularization

-To address the numerical instability issues associated with Hessian inversion, the model includes a `regularize_hessian` method.
-This method adds a small value to the diagonal of the Hessian matrix, ensuring it remains invertible.
+The `regularize_hessian` method adds a small constant to the diagonal of the Hessian matrix to ensure it remains invertible.
+This step is critical for stabilizing the Hessian inversion process, a key component of Newton's method, especially in scenarios where the Hessian might be singular or nearly singular.

-### Custom Training Logic
+## Custom Training Logic

-The core innovation lies in the `train_step` method, which overrides the default training behavior to implement Newton's method for optimization:
+The `train_step` method overrides the default training logic to incorporate Newton's optimization method.
+Here's a breakdown of its process:

+**Loss Calculation**: Uses a `GradientTape` to make predictions and compute the loss by comparing predictions against true labels.

+**Gradient and Hessian Computation**:
-- **Gradients and Hessians Computation**: For each layer, gradients are computed using TensorFlow's automatic differentiation.
-For layers selected for Newton's optimization (based on a subsampling parameter), the Hessians are also computed.
+   - For each layer, gradients of the loss function with respect to the layer's trainable variables are computed.
-- **Subsampling Strategy**: Instead of applying Newton's method uniformly across all layers, the model employs a probabilistic approach to decide for each layer whether to update its variables using Newton's method or traditional gradient descent.
-This strategy aims to balance computational efficiency with the optimization benefits of Newton's method.
+   - Based on a subsampling parameter, it decides whether to compute Hessians for a more precise update (Newton's method) or to proceed with gradient descent updates.
+**Parameter Updates**:
-- **Parameter Updates**: For variables selected for Newton's optimization, the model computes update steps by inverting the regularized Hessian matrix and applying it to the gradient.
-For other variables, updates are made using a gradient descent approach.
+   - **Newton's Method**: For layers selected for Hessian computation, the method flattens the Hessian, regularizes it, inverts it, and then calculates the update step by multiplying the inverted Hessian with the gradient.

-## Usage

-The repository includes a comprehensive guide to setting up and training the `NewtonOptimizedModel` with a sample dataset (e.g., Iris dataset).
-Users can customize the model architecture, adjust the subsampling parameter, and experiment with different configurations to explore the effectiveness of Newton's method in various scenarios.

-## Caveats
+   - **Gradient Descent**: For layers not selected for Hessian computation, updates are made directly using the gradients.

+## Considerations on Batch Size

-Be cautious about the batch size when testing the Code.
-In order for the Hessians not to be biased use ```batch_size = X_train.shape[0]``` as batchsize (as can be seen in the example).
+When running the `NewtonOptimizedModel`, using batches smaller than the full size of the training data introduces bias in Hessian calculation.
+This bias occurs because the Hessian, calculated per batch, represents the curvature of the loss landscape based on the subset of data in the batch rather than the entire dataset.
+We used ```batch_size = X_train.shape[0]``` as batchsize (as can be seen in the example).

+## Deep Dive into the Logic

+The model is designed to experiment with Newton's method in the context of deep learning, providing insights into how second-order optimization might improve or affect the training process.
+By allowing for a subsampling parameter that controls the mix of Newton's method and traditional gradient descent updates, the model offers a flexible framework for investigating the benefits and challenges of incorporating Hessian-based updates in neural network training.

+## Running the Model

+When using the model, consider the impact of the ```subsampling_parameter```as well as the ```regularization_strength``` on the effectiveness and accuracy of Newton's optimization method.
+It's recommended to experiment with different values  to find the optimal configuration for your specific problem.